-I am a socially engaged artist, illustrator, and narrative researcher based in Bristol.
+I am a socially engaged artist, researcher and illustrator based in Bristol.
 I work with people who find themselves on the margins for one reason or another, and issues of belonging, place and cultural exchange are central to my practice.
 I design and deliver creative interactions, inviting people to be part of an art process in a relaxed and expressive way.

 I am currently working on the impact phases of two interdisciplinary projects with teams from UWE: